nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 This chapter describes the implementation of |ns3| models for the low-rate, wireless personal area network (LR-WPAN) as specified by IEEE standard 802.15.4 (2003,2006,2011).
-The current emphasis is on direct transmissions running on both, slotted and unslotted mode (CSMA/CA) of IEEE 802.15.4 operation for use in Zigbee and 6loWPAN networks.
+The current emphasis is on direct transmissions running on both, slotted and unslotted mode (CSMA/CA) of IEEE 802.15.4 operation for use in Zigbee (TM) and 6loWPAN networks.

 Both beacon and non-beacon modes are supported as well as the bootstrap mechanism (scan and association).

-In general, this document describes what is modeled and how it is modeled; the following section [Scope and Limitations]() provides more details about what is not covered or what is missing in the model.
+In general, this document describes what is modeled and how it is modeled; the following section Scope and Limitations provides more details about what is not covered or what is missing in the model.

 The model is implemented into the ``src/lrwpan/`` folder.